snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/configuration-reference/_snowflake_config.md

 </tr>
 <tr>
     <td><code>output.good.table</code></td>
     <td>Optional.
-Default value `events`.
+Default value <code>events</code>.
 Name to use for the events table</td>
 </tr>
 <tr>
     <td><code>output.good.channel</code></td>
     <td>Optional.
-Default value `snowplow`.
-Name to use for the Snowflake channel.
-If you run multiple loaders in parallel, then each channel must be given a unique name.</td>
+Default value <code>snowplow</code>.
+Prefix to use for the snowflake channels.
+The full name will be suffixed with a number, e.g. <code>snowplow-1</code>.
+If you run multiple loaders in parallel, then each loader must be configured with a unique channel prefix.</td>
 </tr>